OffchainLabs/stylus-erc20/README.md

-# Stylus ERC-20 example (upgradeable through a simple transparent Proxy)
+# Stylus ERC-20 example

 Implementation example of an ERC-20 token contract written in Rust for Arbitrum Stylus.
-This project also includes a Solidity Proxy to deploy the ERC-20 contract behind it, so it can be upgraded in the future.

-Note, that this Proxy is based on the TransparentUpgradeableProxy of Solidity, but the ERC-20 contract itself is not Initializable.

 Disclaimer: this code is unaudited and not fit for production use.